w3c/wai-tutorials/source/sliders/index.html.erb.md

 ---
 title: Slider & Carousel Concepts
 tutorial_title: Sliders & Carousels
+nav_title: Slider Concepts
 status: editors-draft
 order: 1
 topic_order: 4
 type: intro
 ---

-## Overview

-Carousels are like slideshows, in that they display only a portion of their content at any one time.
-They are typically content blocks containing images, text or both and can be static or rotating.
-In either case some content is hidden to be revealed by user action or the rotation script in time.
-The user has a choice whether or not to view the hidden content.
-To create or select an accessible carousel, consider the following aspects:
+Carousels display only a certain part of their content at a time.
+This content can be basically anything, from images to headings or complete teasers.
+If there are only headings in the carousel, it is often called slideshow, or, in short, slider.
+New content is revealed either by user interaction or after a certain amount of time.

 - **[Structure](structure.html):** The carousel as a whole as well as individual slides should have structural markup (code) that enables users to establish where they are;
 - **[Controls](controls.html):** User interaction to change the display must be possible by both keyboard and mouse, as well as being identifiable, both visually and to people who can’t see them;